isaganiesteron/typingmind-mcp-cloudflare-starter/README.md

 ### Integration Testing with TypingMind

 For testing your MCP server with TypingMind, see [TEST_PROMPT.md](./TEST_PROMPT.md) for a collection of test prompts that verify all your tools are working correctly.
 These prompts can be used directly in TypingMind to test your MCP server's functionality.

+### API Testing with Postman

+A Postman collection is included in the `postman/` directory for testing your MCP server locally and in production.
+See [postman/README.md](./postman/README.md) for setup and usage instructions.

+The collection includes:

+- Health check endpoint
+- MCP protocol messages (initialize, list tools, call tools)
+- Example requests for all default tools
+- Environment configurations for local and production
+- Support for API key authentication

 ## Troubleshooting